 Formula - notequal

-Formula plugin.
-This page shows you how to compare message content, context values, or results from other formulas, ensuring your integrations are accurate and reliable.
+Easily check if values are not equal using the Nodinite notequal Formula plugin.
+This page shows how to compare message Content, Context, or the output of other formulas, ensuring your integrations are accurate and reliable.

 What does the notequal Formula do?

-if the values are different.
+The notequal('Expression', Content) Formula function checks whether two text values are not equal.
+It returns true if the values are different.
 Use this function to validate data, filter results, or trigger actions based on value differences.

 Example 1: Check if Message Body is Not Equal to Value